flappix/webchords/README.md

 **Try it on https://flappix.github.io/webchords**

+Feel free to report bugs or feature requests in the issue section.

 ## Features
 - Chord recognition as you type on the keyboard
 - Recognition of complex chords like **Fbm<sup>add4</sup>/G** or **G#<sup>maj9b5</sup>**